Algoryx/AGXUnityScenes/README.md

 ![](images/CableVSWire.png)

-To illustrate the difference between the `agxCable::Cable` class and the `agxWire::Wire` class this scene show two similar scenarios where one is using the Cable and the other using the Wire class.
+To illustrate an important difference between the `agxCable::Cable` class and the `agxWire::Wire` class this scene show two similar scenarios where one is using the Cable and the other using the Wire class.
 Notice that the one using a Wire is perfectly stable, even under high loads.
 You can change the mass of the WireWeight rigid body to see how the wire reacts even under very high loads.